 by Lauren Busser Direct from the Designers’ Editorial Director

-Windows are important to a new home design.
-Not only can they effectively light your home during the day but they open up your home to the scenic views around your property.
+Windows are obviously a very important element in a new home design.
+Not only can they effectively light your home during the day but also open up your home to the scenic views around your property.

-When thinking about the “style” of your window you want to take into consideration the way the window operates.
+When thinking about window types you'll want to take into consideration the way the window operates.
 Some popular styles are double hung, casement, bay, bow, and slider windows.

-To give you a better idea of the benefits of each type of window style, here's a look at the types of windows offered by Integrity® by Marvin® Windows and Doors.
-Integrity® by Mavin® offers three lines of windows to suit any need.
+To give you a better idea of the benefits of each type of window style, here's a look at the types of windows offered by Integrity® from Marvin® Windows and Doors.
+Integrity® from Marvin® offers three lines of windows to suit any need.
 The incredible All Ultrex windows not only look great but their 100% fiberglass construction outperforms and outlasts vinyl, aluminum, and composite materials.
-Wood-Ultrex combine real wood interior surfaces with an indestructible fiberglass exterior.
+Wood-Ultrex combines real wood interior surfaces with an indestructible fiberglass exterior.
 Last but not least, IMPACT windows are ideal for coastal applications.

-Different types of windows are available depending on the style but whatever you choose, Integrity® by Marvin® Windows and Doors are definitely “Built to Perform®.”
+Different types of windows are available depending on the style but whatever you choose, Integrity® from Marvin® Windows and Doors are definitely “Built to Perform®.”

-Double Hung windows are a classic and popular style the gets a contemporary twist with Integrity® by Marvin's® Ultrex fiberglass interior and exterior.
+Double Hung windows are a classic and popular style that gets a contemporary twist with Integrity® from Marvin's® Ultrex fiberglass interior and exterior.
 You will love the high style and durable finish from every angle.

-The windows operate with top and bottom sashes that tilt and remove easily for hassle-free maintenance and cleaning and the dual operating sashes open at the top or bottom.
-The low profile sash lock operates smoothly for ease of operation.
+The windows operate with top and bottom sashes that tilt and remove easily for hassle-free maintenance and cleaning, and the dual operating sashes open at the top or bottom.
+The low profile sash lock operates smoothly and easily.

 Double hung windows are perfect for second floor bedrooms or as part of a bay window combination.
 They come in traditional and colonial styles as well as equal, cottage and reverse cottage sash configurations so you can get just the right look for any room in your home.